uShare-app/CLI-uShare/README.md

-# CLI Uplmg
+# CLI uShare

-CLI Uplmg use the API of Uplimg's server (you can find the github project [here](https://github.com/Uplimg/server)) to share and redistribute your files quickly and easily.
+CLI Uplmg use the API of Uplimg's server (you can find the github project [here](https://github.com/uShare-app/server)) to share and redistribute your files quickly and easily.

 ## Getting started